Who Caused The Mysterious Leak At The International Space Station?

 The Soyuz spacecraft was made by the Russian corporation Energia, according to TASS.
 The International Space Station is currently hosting three NASA astronauts, two Russian cosmonauts and one European Space Agency astronaut.

-John Logsdon, a space policy expert at The George Washington University, told NPR that there is "a kind of generalized concern about the decline of quality control in Russian space industry in recent years."
+John Logsdon, a space policy expert at George Washington University, told NPR that there is "a kind of generalized concern about the decline of quality control in Russian space industry in recent years."
 If the hole was accidental, he said, "and then covered up and nobody inspected and found it ... that's troubling."

 Roscosmos has appointed a commission to investigate and expects its work to be done by mid-September.